Tearnote/Minote/README.md

 `Minote --fullscreen` - Use exclusive fullscreen mode

+`Minote --nosync` - Disable hard GPU sync for higher performance at the cost of latency

 ## Building
 Tested working on Linux and Windows (MSYS2).
 Should be portable to any platform with OpenGL 3.3 core profile and GCC/MinGW.